OlivierLD/oliv-ai/TinyML/README.md

 _Notes and stuff._

-### For Python scripts
+### Python IDE
-Use PyCharm.
+If your machine can take it (it requires some RAM), use PyCharm.
 The best Python IDE, by far.

 #### Google Colab
 Always up-to-date, _nice code-insight features_ and other developer help.